Edith Howes: Writings

 Howe also wrote for adults, including books on education (Tales Out of School; The Great Experiment), plays, and an opera libretto.
-She was nominated by Professor Francis Prendeville Wilson for the 1928 Nobel Prize in Literature.
 Her play Rose Lane (1936) won a British Drama League prize.

+In 1928, she was nominated for the Nobel Prize in Literature by professor of history Francis Prendeville Wilson of University of New Zealand.
+The Nobel Committee stated that they have "not found any reason to call for the Nobel Prize" because "the proposal concerns a small educational book for children in a fairly appealing form."

 In the 1935 King's Birthday Honours, Howes was appointed a Member of the Order of the British Empire, for public services, and in 1937 she was awarded the King George VI Coronation Medal.

 She moved to Dunedin in 1941 and lived there until her death on 9 July 1954.